Article I. NAME.

 Any active member of PTPL shall be eligible to serve on committees.

-(2) Other Committees.
+- Other Committees.
 Such other committees shall be appointed by the Chair with the approval of the Executive Committee, as the Association or the Executive Committee may from time to time deem necessary to carry on the work of the Association.
+The Chair has the authority to appoint members-at-large to serve on committees.

 Article X. NOMINATIONS AND ELECTIONS.